Skip to content

 phases contains all information about phases that will be present in your AOneBlock world.

-panels allows to customize some user accessible panels.
+panels allows you to customize some user accessible panels.

 config.yml#